ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Examples
 {: #aql-reference-examples-30}

-The following example illustrates how aggregate functions can count the number of person name annotations, or compute sets of first names that are associated with each distinct last name identified in a document:
+The following example illustrates how aggregate functions can count the number of person name annotations, or compute sets of given names that are associated with each distinct surname that is identified in a document:

 ```
--- identify occurrences of first names in the document
+-- identify occurrences of given names in the document
 create view FirstName as
 extract dictionary 'firstNames.dict' on D.text as name
 from Document D;

--- identify occurrences of last names in the document
+-- identify occurrences of surnames in the document
 create view LastName as
 extract dictionary 'lastNames.dict' on D.text as name
 from Document D;